 The project was funded in part by a TIGER grant administered by the Federal Transit Administration, grants from the Commonwealth of Pennsylvania, funding from the City of Philadelphia, and private and institutional donations.

-Structural design and maintaining access to public transit were some of the project’s challenges.
+Structural design and maintaining access to public transit were some of the challenges faced during this project.
 We needed a design with a live load capacity that could be supported by the three levels of existing infrastructure underneath Dilworth Park.
-It also had to be constructed without closing SEPTA rail stations.
-More than 300,000 daily passengers use the subway, regional rail, and trolley lines that intersect at City Hall.
+It also had to be constructed without closing SEPTA rail stations, since more than 300,000 daily passengers use the subway, regional rail, and trolley lines that intersect at City Hall.

 In addition, we had to work around the main electrical backbone for the Broad Street Subway.
 This backbone passed through the site and conflicted with a proposed fountain.

 The park features a new interactive, programmable water feature with an integrated art component, café, lawn area, planting beds, and various event areas.
-Two new sloping glass pavilions shelter stairs while allowing daylight into the concourses below.
+Two new, sloping, glass pavilions shelter stairs while still allowing daylight into the concourses below.
 They are much more user friendly and attractive than the old plaza’s entrances.

 Two new elevators are part of the vertical transportation network that will make the four transit stations below the park accessible to disabled patrons for the first time.
 Walls and steps that were causing grade changes were removed to provide Americans with Disabilities Act-compliant access.
 The concourse was completely reconstructed as a well-lit room with clear lines of sight and improved signage to guide passengers to transit lines.

-New HVAC and fire protection systems, designed by Urban, serve a cafe and concourse levels, and an air supply system produces the fog effect required for the art installation.
-We also designed plaza and concourse lighting, and power systems appropriate for various events.
+New HVAC and fire protection systems, designed by Urban, serve a cafe and the concourse levels, and an air supply system produces the fog effect required for the art installation.
+We also designed plaza and concourse lighting and power systems appropriate for various events.

 We worked with the project team for SEPTA’s City Hall Station to establish a transfer between the two subways lines at the 15th Street and City Hall stations, under the park.
 Prior to renovations, transit patrons could only exit into the concourse.